IBM/SalesEnablement-VMware-L3/docs/VCFaaS/VCFaaS-mt/Operating-mt.md

     ![](_attachments/vcd-dcgToEGTabpng.png)

 15. Click {{itz.VCFaaSmt.name}} in the table.
-Note the name in the table will have a unique ID appended to it.
+Note that the name in the table has a unique ID appended to it.

     ![](_attachments/vcd-eg-Table.png)